bharath-k/csharp-swig-extensions/README.md

 csharp-swig-extensions
 ======================

-Writing C# extensions for C code using SWIG.

-I initially thought that writing C extensions for C# would be as easy and flexible as writing them in Python.
+I initially thought that writing C# extensions for C code would be as easy and flexible as writing them in Python.
 That was until I got my feet wet.
-Oh the pain.
-Python is built on C and CPython is a natural way of writing extensions in Python.
+Oh the pain and the anguish!
+Python is built on C and CPython is a natural way of writing extensions in Python where as C# is anything but that.

 You can create and return any internal python object(List, Hashtable etc.) in your C extension and access the same in the Python layer.
 Want to shoot yourself in the foot and return a Python List of Python Hashtables in C and access them in python as List of Hashtables.
 Sure, go ahead.